 Origin of the Vel Weapon: Behind story

-The ‘Vel’ is the weapon used by the South Indian war God Lord Karthikeya – the second son of Shiva and Parvati.
+The ‘Vel’ is the weapon used by the South Indian war God-Lord Karthikeyan – the second son of Shiva and Parvati.
 It is known to be a weapon that was handed over to Karthikeya by Parvati.
 According to the story behind the Vel, the weapon is supposed to have been bestowed with the ‘Shakthi’.
 Some stories state that the Vel is Parvati herself.

 Importance of Vel Weapon in Indian mythology

-Popularity of Vel among the devotees of Lord Karthikeya
+The popularity of Vel amongst the devotees of Lord Karthikeya:

-The Vel is made up of 5 metals being silver, gold, lead, copper and iron.
-These five elements can absorb all negativity, bringing positive vibes to the house.
-This is one main reason why it is prevalent in many South Indian homes, especially the ones of ardent Karthikeya devotees.
+The Vel is made up of 5 metals being silver, gold, lead, copper, and iron.
+These five elements can absorb all negativity, bringing positive vibes into the house.
+This is one of the main reasons why it is prevalent in many South Indian homes, especially the ones of ardent Karthikeya devotees.

 The appearance of Lord Karthikeyan’s weapon is as interesting as the story behind the Vel.
 The appearance of the Vel, as we can see it, has a broad shape that becomes pointed at the tip.
 It signifies the depth of knowledge and our broadness of thought.
 The pointed tip means how sharply and skilfully we should use our knowledge.

 It is important to understand that in the Vedas, the way the Hindu gods are projected is not just done out of imagination.
-There are appearances, features, and characteristics with a metaphorical significance that we should grasp.
-This is what makes any religion for that matter of fact rational.
+But, there are appearances, features, and characteristics with a metaphorical significance that we should grasp.
+This is what makes any religion for that matter of fact, rational.